airdaydev/airday/packages/list/readme.md

-# @solid-borde/list
+# @sunlist/list

-A very opinionated interactive list system including store & UI component for SolidJS written for borde.app.
+A very opinionated interactive list system including store & UI component for SolidJS written for sunlist.app.
 Drag & drop, optionally virtualised or variable height (can be determined by function).

 N.b. the original of this package is to become a tree, however only a 1 level tree i.e. 2D list is implemented at this point, but some tree code is present.